A Non-Metric Approach to Space, Time and Gravitation: 1 Introduction

-Now to the questions; are there physical phenomena which may be suspected to have something to do with NKE and if so, do we get any hint of which form it should take?
-The fact that our Universe seems to be compatible with a preferred time coordinate at large scales makes us turn to cosmology in an attempt to answer these questions.
-With the possibility of a rather dramatic reinterpretation of the Hubble law in mind we guess that the NKE should take the form of a local increase in scale with time as measured by the above defined preferred observers.
-Moreover, analogous to the coupling between the KE and curvature as shown in the above examples, there should exist a connection between the NKE and some aspects of the intrinsic geometry of each member ${\cal S}$ of the preferred family ${\cal S}_t$.
-That is, we guess that the Hubble law has nothing to do with kinematics; rather the Hubble law should be the basic empirical consequence of the NKE associated with the global curvature of space.
+Now to the questions; are there physical phenomena which may be suspected to have something to do with the NKE and if so, do we get any hint of which form it should take?
+The fact that our Universe seems to be compatible with a preferred time coordinate at large scales, makes us turn to cosmology in an attempt to answer these questions.
+With the possibility of a rather dramatic reinterpretation of the Hubble law in mind, we guess that the NKE should take the form of a local increase in scale with time as measured by the above defined preferred observers.
+Moreover, this increase in scale should be described via a {\em scale factor} given explicitly as a function of $t$ and being part of the intrinsic geometry of each member ${\cal S}$ of the preferred family ${\cal S}_t$.
+That is, we guess that the Hubble law has nothing to do with kinematics; rather the Hubble law should be the basic empirical consequence of the (global) NKE.

 The above guess represents the key to finding a new framework of space and time which incorporates both KE and NKE in a natural way.
-We call this new framework ``quasi-metric'' since it is not based on semi-Riemannian geometry and yet the new framework is compatible with important physical principles previously thought to hold in metric theory only.
-In this thesis we explore some of the possibilities of the quasi-metric framework; among other things we derive a new theory of gravity and show how this theory helps to define the exact relationship between curvature and the NKE.
-The thesis is organized as follows: In chapter 1 we define the quasi-metric framework and list the important results without going through all the gory details while chapters 2, 3, 4 and 5 are self-contained articles containing the detailed calculations underlying the results listed in chapter 1.
+We call this new framework ``quasi-metric'' since it is not based on pseudo-Riemannian geometry and yet the new framework is compatible with important physical principles previously thought to hold for metric theory only.
+In this thesis, we explore some of the possibilities of the quasi-metric framework; among other things we derive a new theory of gravity.
+The thesis is organized as follows: in chapter 1 we define the quasi-metric framework and list the important results without going through all the gory details, while chapters 2, 3, 4 and 5 are self-contained articles containing the detailed calculations underlying the results listed in chapter 1.